thomaspeklak/express-resizer/README.md

 __WIP__

-Resizes images on the fly.
+Resizes images on the fly and stores them in a cache directory for later usage.